Protection of Digital Personal Health Information

 - It is the students’ responsibility to cover all upfront costs related to the conference (e.g. conference registration, travel, accommodations, meals), or to make other arrangements, such as receiving funding from their supervisors or through a travel award/grant.

 When ill, students should not attend fieldwork placement and are expected to seek appropriate medical care as required.
 In case of absence from placement due to illness, students must notify their preceptor on the morning of the absence prior to or at the regular start time.
-If more than the allowable fieldwork days are missed, the student must contact the University Fieldwork Instructor to make arrangements for making up the necessary hours.
+If more than the allowable fieldwork days are missed, the student must contact the University Fieldwork Course Instructor to make arrangements for making up the necessary hours.

 Special Considerations/Necessary Accommodations

 Students, who have any issue(s) affecting attendance or performance during fieldwork, that may require special considerations, should refer to the MScOT Graduate Student Handbook and/or consult with the OS&OT Director of Clinical Education and/or the Fieldwork Course Instructor.
 A Special Considerations form must be completed and submitted to the Fieldwork Office in order for accommodations to be made while on fieldwork.
 See Appendix H for the Request for Special Consideration form.

 Students, as members of the health care team, should project a professional image to clients, their families, team members and the general public.
 This helps clients to relate to the student as a professional-in-training.